percona/pmm/doc/source/conf-mysql.rst

 To use |perf-schema|, set the ``performance_schema`` variable to ``ON``:

-.. include:: .res/code/sql.org
+.. include:: .res/code/show-variables.like.performance-schema.txt
-   :start-after: +show-variables.like.performance-schema+
-   :end-before: #+end-block

 If this variable is not set to **ON**, add the the following lines to the
 |mysql| configuration file |my.cnf| and restart |mysql|:

-.. include:: .res/code/sql.org
+.. include:: .res/code/my-conf.mysql.performance-schema.txt
-   :start-after: +my-conf.mysql.performance-schema+
-   :end-before: #+end-block

 If you are running a custom Performance Schema configuration, make sure that the ``statements_digest`` consumer is enabled: